 Am I a Suitable Candidate for Prolotherapy?

-You should consider prolotherapy if you have significant joint or back pain, and if you want to avoid surgical procedures.
+You should consider prolotherapy injections in Houston if you have significant joint or back pain, and if you want to avoid surgical procedures.
 Dr. Seifert will be able to determine if you’re a suitable candidate for the treatment during your initial consultation, or if there are other treatments that would better suit you.

 What Happens During the Prolotherapy Procedure?